-EXPERIENCE: Chicago History Museum (VP for Interpretation & Education 2015–present, Director of Curatorial Affairs, 2011–15, Senior Curator, 2008–10, Curator, 2003–2008, Exhibit Developer, 1998–2003); Museum of Anatolian Civilizations, Ankara, Turkey (Exhibit Developer and Designer); Texas Memorial Museum (Exhibit Developer); Texas State Preservation Board (Exhibits Coordinator); National Museum of American History (Exhibits Coordinator); Field Museum of Natural History (Exhibition Specialist).
+Experience: Chicago History Museum Senior Vice President, 2019–present; Vice President for Interpretation & Education, 2015–19; Director of Curatorial Affairs, 2011–15, Senior Curator, 2008–10; Curator, 2003–2008; Exhibition Developer, 1998–2003.
+Museum of Anatolian Civilizations, Ankara, Turkey, Exhibit Developer and Designer.
+Texas Memorial Museum, Exhibition Developer.
+Texas State Preservation Board, Exhibits Coordinator.
+National Museum of American History, Exhibitions Coordinator.
+Field Museum of Natural History, Exhibition Specialist.

-EDUCATION: MS, Architectural Studies, University of Texas at Austin, 1996, Specialization: Historic Preservation; BA, History; Northern Illinois University, DeKalb, Illinois, 1987.
+Education: MS, Architectural Studies (Specialization: Historic Preservation), University of Texas at Austin, 1996.
+BA, History, Northern Illinois University, DeKalb, Illinois, 1987.

 As Senior Vice President, John Russick oversees the departments of Collections and Curatorial Affairs, Exhibitions, and the Abakanowicz Research Center on behalf of the Museum.

 Since arriving in 1998, he has led the development of a host of temporary and permanent exhibitions and a collection of digital experiences for the Museum.
 Russick’s latest digital initiative, the Chicago 00 Project, is produced in partnership with filmmaker Geoffrey Alan Rhodes.
 The interactive augmented and virtual reality experiences showcase the Museum’s film, photo, and sound archive and won a MUSE award in 2018 and a Chicago Innovation award in 2019.